magicmq/pyspigot-documentation/docs/managers/core/redis.md

 ???+ note

-    Note that because the message is published *asynchronously*, `num_received` is a [RedisFuture](https://lettuce.io/lettuce-4/release/api/com/lambdaworks/redis/RedisFuture.html) object.
+    Because the message is published *asynchronously*, `num_received` is a [RedisFuture](https://lettuce.io/lettuce-4/release/api/com/lambdaworks/redis/RedisFuture.html) object.
 Additional code, not shown here, is required to fetch the value from this object.
 If you need help with this, ask on Discord.

 ???+ warning